-This measure tracks how quickly MoDOT responds to tasks requested by its customers through the customer service centers.
+This measure tracks how quickly MoDOT completes tasks requested by its customers through the customer service centers.
 This gauges if MoDOT's customer service delights its customers.

-This information comes from the customer service database, where customer requests are documented from the time the call comes in until the time the request is completed.
-This may include requests for signs, traffic signal review, pothole patching, work zone congestion, etc.
+This information is reported from the customer service database where customer requests are documented from the time the call comes in until the time the request is completed.
+This may include requests for signs, traffic signal review, pothole patching, work zone congestion, etc. The purpose of documenting these is to allow MoDOT to report on the types of calls it is receiving from its customers, use this data for support in decision making, and share this data with its planning partners so they can use it for support in decision making.